 biologic - a type of drug that can be used to treat IBD.
 See anti-TNF drugs, vedolizumab and ustekinumab.

 biopsy - a small piece of tissue taken from the body for examination under a microscope.
 These are often taken during colonoscopies to diagnose IBD.

 biosimilar – a biologic drug that is highly similar to another approved biologic medicine, but manufactured by a different company.

 breath tests - simple tests that measure chemicals in the breath.
 These can help find abnormalities in the working of the intestines, such as lactose intolerance or overgrowth with bacteria.

-budesonide (Entocort/Budenofalk) - a corticosteroid drug which can reduce inflammation in the intestine.
-When taken orally, it is specially designed to release the drug within the ileum.
-This local action can reduce the side-effects on other parts of the body.
+budesonide (Entocort/Budenofalk) - a corticosteroid drug that can reduce inflammation in the intestine.
+When taken orally, it is designed to release the drug within the ileum.
+This local action can reduce side effects on other parts of the body.
 It can also be given through the rectum as an enema.

 bulking agents - these absorb water and swell up inside the bowel to soften hard stools or thicken liquid stools.
 They provide the bulk needed by the bowels to work normally.

 bypass - a surgical re-routing of the intestine.